Our Identity and PurposeSt John's is a Bible believing church which seeks to glorify God - Father, Son and Holy Spirit

 Today we value the heritage won by the Reformers and seek to continue to build on the foundation of the Book of Common Prayer, the historic creeds, the 39 Articles and the Ordinal.
 We take heart that Canon A5 gives the Bible the place of supreme authority over the life and doctrine of the church.

 Internationally we look to the GAFCON Primates for leadership within the Anglican Communion and have signed the Jerusalem Declaration.
 Members of staff attended both the Nairobi 2013 and Jerusalem 2018 gatherings.
 We welcome the consecration of Bishop Andy Lines as Missionary Bishop to Europe.

-Nationally we are part of the ReNew family of churches, and one of our staff members serves on the planning group.
+Nationally we are part of the ReNew family of churches.

 Whilst being in the Diocese of Rochester, we look to the Bishop of Maidstone, Rod Thomas, for our episcopal oversight.
 The PCC of this parish has passed a resolution under the House of Bishop’s Declaration on the Ministry of Bishops and Priests in order to reflect its convictions on the distinctive ministry of men and women.